remuel0414/Excel-Practices/README.md

-Excel Practice Files
+📊 Excel Beginner Practice Files

-This repository contains my beginner Excel practice files, where I practiced basic formulas, data cleaning, formatting, and working with simple real-world datasets.
+This repository contains my beginner-level Excel practice files, where I practiced basic formulas, data cleaning, formatting, pivot tables, and simple real-world datasets.

-📂 Files and Descriptions
+📂 Files Overview
 File Name	Description
-Basic Skills.xlsx	Practice file to develop basic Excel skills including aggregations, INDEX/MATCH, IF functions, data cleaning, formatting, string functions, pivot tables, and goal seek.
+📝 Basic Skills.xlsx	Practice file for core Excel skills: aggregations, INDEX/MATCH, IF functions, data cleaning, formatting, string functions, pivot tables, goal seek.
-BasicSkills Refresh.xlsx	A refresher of the same basic skills to reinforce what I learned in Basic Skills.xlsx.
+📝 BasicSkills Refresh.xlsx	Refresher of Basic Skills.xlsx to reinforce beginner-level Excel skills.
-Customer Orders.xlsx	My first experience working with a real-world dataset.
-I practiced:
+📊 Customer Orders.xlsx	First experience with a real-world dataset.
+See detailed tasks below.
+💼 Salary Survey.xlsx	Beginner-level salary analysis.
+See detailed tasks below.
+📌 Customer Orders Details

-• Cleaning and validating data
+Cleaned and validated data

-• Formatting unpaid orders with colors
+Formatted unpaid orders with colors

-• Calculating taxes and net amounts
+Calculated taxes and net amounts

-• Extracting the day of the week from dates
+Extracted day of the week from order dates

-• Classifying orders as Low or High Value
+Classified orders as Low Value or High Value

-• Creating summary tables and pivot tables to see totals by category and status
+Created summary tables and pivot tables for totals by category and status

-• Using goal seek for calculations
+Practiced goal seek for calculations

-Salary Survey.xlsx	Beginner-level analysis of employee salaries.
-I practiced:
+📌 Salary Survey Details

-• Counting total responses
+Counted total responses

-• Calculating number of employees per department
+Calculated number of employees per department

-• Finding highest and lowest salary per job role
+Found highest and lowest salary by job role

-• Calculating average salary
+Calculated average salary

-• Creating salary ranges by location
+Created salary ranges by location

+💡 Tips for Using These Files

+Open the .xlsx files in Microsoft Excel or a compatible spreadsheet program.

+Explore the data and formulas to understand how each task was done.

+Use the pivot tables and summary tables to practice data analysis skills.

+Try modifying some formulas or adding new ones to reinforce learning.